stillmatic/tournaments/writeup.md

 We present a measure of loss that is centered on the number of top-$k$ teams which are not selected.
 We also consider if the top-ranked team finishes the tournament as the first ranked team.

+# Discussion

+One particular consideration unique to debate is that rounds are adjudicated by judges, who are human and have human tendencies.
+In contrast to games such as chess where winners are well-defined and easily verifiable, having variation in outcome decisions makes it desirable to have multiple judges (usually 3) on a panel.
+Staffing limitations make this difficult to achieve for all but elimination rounds in most tournaments (the college debate championship has 3 judges per round in preliminary rounds, but this is the exception).

 # Conclusion

+[...]

 # Appendix